-OUR RESULTS OF OPERATIONS COULD BE ADVERSELY AFFECTED BY CHANGING PRICES OR MARKET REQUIREMENTS FOR RECYCLABLE MATERIALS of which are priced on a commodity basis.
+OUR RESULTS OF OPERATIONS COULD BE ADVERSELY AFFECTED BY CHANGING PRICES OR MARKET REQUIREMENTS FOR RECYCLABLE MATERIALS

+Our results of operations may be materially adversely affected by changing purchase or resale prices or market requirements for recyclable materials.
+Our recycling business involves the purchase and sale of recyclable materials, some of which are priced on a commodity basis.
 The resale and purchase prices of, and market demand for, recyclable materials, particularly wastepaper, plastic and ferrous and aluminum metals, can be volatile due to numerous factors beyond our control.
 These changes have in the past contributed, and may continue to contribute, to significant variability in our period-to-period results of operations.